Summer Associate Program Overview

 What kind of training will I receive?

-You'll participate in orientation and training during your first week at the firm.
-And there will be ongoing training offered throughout the summer.
-You'll also attend practice-specific attorney trainings and continuing legal education presentations offered here.
-We also provide opportunities for you to become familiar with our clients’ facilities and products whenever we can.
+We take pride in our responsibility to develop and grow our summer associates and lawyers.
+Summer associates participate in orientation and training during their first week at the Firm.
+There will be ongoing professional development opportunities offered throughout the summer including DEI seminars, practice area presentations, legal writing, business of the law firm, tips from a client’s perspective, and presentation skills.
+We also provide opportunities for our summer associates to become familiar with our clients’ facilities and products whenever we can.

 What kind of supervision or guidance will I have?

-Each summer associate will have a sponsor and an associate advisor as a resource to turn to.
-A sponsor is a partner in the same practice group and in the same office.
-Your sponsor’s primary responsibility is to provide help finding work assignments, to offer guidance on assignments, and to share insight into the intangibles of life at Michael Best.
-Your associate advisor is also part of the same practice group and helps introduce you to the firm, both socially and professionally.
+Our summer associates join a team-oriented, inclusion-first culture and experience deep levels of support and guidance.
+Each summer associate will be paired with a partner sponsor and an associate advisor as a resource to turn to.
+The sponsor’s primary responsibility is to provide help finding work assignments, to offer guidance on assignments, and to share insight into the intangibles of life at Michael Best.
+The advisor is also part of the same practice group and helps introduce you to the firm, both socially and professionally.

 When will I receive evaluations and feedback?